scipy/scipy/doc/source/tutorial/interpolate/splines_and_polynomials.rst

     >>> ellipk(m)
     1.8540746773013719

-To this end, we tabulate the integrand, interpolate using the monotone interpolant (we could as well used a `CubicSpline`):
+To this end, we tabulate the integrand, interpolate it using the monotone PCHIP interpolant (we could as well used a `CubicSpline`):

     >>> from scipy.interpolate import PchipInterpolator
     >>> x = np.linspace(0, np.pi/2, 70)